pebble-tree/node-foundationdb/README.md

 So to deal with this, you need to manage all API versions:

-- This library needs access to a copy of `libfdb_c` which is compatible with the fdb cluster it is connecting to.
+1. This library needs access to a copy of `libfdb_c` which is compatible with the fdb cluster it is connecting to.
+Usually this means major & minor versions should match.
-- The API version of foundationdb is managed via a call at startup to `fdb.setAPIVersion`.
+2. The API version of foundationdb is managed via a call at startup to `fdb.setAPIVersion`.
 This must be ≤ the version of the db cluster you are connecting to.
-- This package is versioned normally via npm & package.json.
+3. This package is versioned normally via npm & package.json.

 You should be free to upgrade this library and your foundationdb database independantly.
-However, this library will only maintain support for FDB versions within a recent range.
+However, this library will only maintain support for API versions within a recent range.
 This is simply a constraint of development time & testing.

 ### Upgrading your cluster

-While all of your code will continue to work with new versions of the foundationdb database, at runtime your application needs access to the `libfdb_c_5.1.7.so` / `libfdb_c_5.1.7.dylib` / `libfdb_c_5.1.7.dll` dynamic library file with a major and minor version which matches the version of the database that you are connecting to.
+While all of your code should continue to work with new versions of foundationdb without modification, at runtime your application needs access to the dynamic library `libfdb_c_5.1.7.so` / `libfdb_c_5.1.7.dylib` / `libfdb_c_5.1.7.dll` with a major and minor version number matching the version of the database that you are connecting to.

-Upgrading to a new version of FDB without downtime is possible but tricky.
+Upgrading your database cluster without any application downtime is possible but tricky.
 You need to:

 1. Deploy your client application with both old and new copies of the `libfdb_c` dynamic library file.
 You can point your application a directory containing copies of all versions of `libfdb_c` that you want it to support connecting with via the `EXTERNAL_CLIENT_DIRECTORY` environment variable or the `external_client_directory` network option.
 When the client connects to your database it will try all versions of the fdb library found in this directory.
-[Read more here](https://apple.github.io/foundationdb/api-general.html#multi-version-client)
+The `libfdb_c` dynamic library files can be downloaded directly from the [FDB Downloads page](https://www.foundationdb.org/download/).
-2. Upgrade your foundationdb database instance.
-The client should reconnect using the new library version.
+2. Upgrade your foundationdb database instances.
+Your app should automatically reconnect using the new dynamic library version.
 3. Once the database is upgraded, remove old, unused copies of the `libfdb_c` client library from your frontend machines as they may degrade performance.

+In practice, you only need to do this complicated process when the FDB network protocol changes.

-Please consult [the foundationdb forum](https://forums.foundationdb.org/c/using-foundationdb) for help and more information.
+Read more about the [multi-versioned client design here](https://apple.github.io/foundationdb/api-general.html#multi-version-client) and consult [the foundationdb forum](https://forums.foundationdb.org/c/using-foundationdb) for help and more information.

-The API version you pass to `fdb.setAPIVersion` is independant of the version of your database cluster.
+The API version number you pass to `fdb.setAPIVersion` is independant of the version of your database cluster.
 The API version only needs to be changed if you want access to semantics & new features provided in new versions of foundationdb.
 See FDB [release notes](https://apple.github.io/foundationdb/release-notes.html) for information on what has changed between versions.

 ## Caveats